fstagni/DIRACDocs/source/DeveloperGuide/DevelopmentModel/index.rst

     :align: left
     :alt: Schema on how changes flow between DIRAC and users

-    How to publish and retrieve changes to DIRAC (via `Pro Git Book <http://progit.org/book/>`_)
+    How to publish and retrieve changes to DIRAC (see also `Pro Git Book <http://progit.org/book/>`_)

 Developers use the *developer private* repositories for their daily work.
-When they want something to be integrated, they publish the changes to their *developer public* repositories and send a *pull request* to the integration manager.
-The integration manager will pull the changes to his/her own repository, and publish them in the *blessed repository* where the rest of the developers can pull the new changes to their respective *developer private* repositories.
+When they want something to be integrated, they publish the changes to their *developer public* repositories and send a *Pull Request* to the release manager.
+The release manager will pull the changes to his/her own repository, and publish them in the *blessed repository* where the rest of the developers can pull the new changes to their respective *developer private* repositories.